Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial3.md

 This means the logged in user is allowed to make changes to the resource group where the managed app components are deployed.

-Deploy an ubuntu server into the managed app resource group, install curl and try this command:
+Deploy an ubuntu server on the same VNET where the private endpoint is deployed (vnet-01) , install curl and try this command:

 ![curl-output](../../images/curl-output.png)